-Income tax expense was approximately \$3.8 million in 2013 resulting in an effective rate of 38.8%, as compared to an income tax expense of approximately \$1.4 million in 2012 resulting in an effective rate of 39.4%.
-The effective tax rate differs from the statutory rate primarily due to the existence of partially non-deductible meal and incidental expense per-diem payments to company drivers.
+Income tax expense was approximately \$6.7 million in 2016 resulting in an effective rate of 37.5%, as compared to an income tax expense of approximately \$13.5 million in 2015 resulting in an effective rate of 38.6%.
+The effective tax rate differs from the statutory rate primarily due to the existence of partially non-deductible meal and incidental expense perdiem payments to company drivers.
 Per-diem payments may cause a significant difference in the Company's effective tax rate from period-to-period as the proportion of non-deductible expenses to pre-tax net income increases or decreases.

-In determining whether a tax asset valuation allowance is necessary, management, in accordance with the provisions of ASC 740-10-30, weighs all available evidence, both positive and negative to determine whether, based on the weight of that evidence, a valuation allowance is necessary.
+In determining whether a tax asset valuation allowance is necessary, management, in accordance with the provisions of Accounting Standards Codification ("ASC") 740-10-30, weighs all available evidence, both positive and negative to determine whether, based on the weight of that evidence, a valuation allowance is necessary.
 If negative conditions exist which indicate a valuation allowance might be necessary, consideration is then given to what effect the future reversals of existing taxable temporary differences and the availability of tax strategies might have on future taxable income to determine the amount, if any, of the required valuation allowance.
-As of December 31, 2013, management determined that the future reversals of existing taxable temporary differences and available tax strategies would generate sufficient future taxable income to realize its tax assets and therefore a valuation allowance was not necessary.
+As of December 31, 2016, management determined that the future reversals of existing taxable temporary differences and available tax strategies would generate sufficient future taxable income to realize its tax assets and therefore a valuation allowance was not necessary.

-As of December 31, 2013, there were no significant unrecognized tax benefits and an adjustment to the Company's consolidated financial statements for uncertain tax positions was not required as management believes that the Company's significant tax positions taken in income tax returns filed or to be filed are supported by clear and unambiguous income tax laws.
+The Company recognizes a tax benefit from an uncertain tax position only if it is more likely than not that the position will be sustained on examination by taxing authorities, based on the technical merits of the position.
+As of December 31, 2016, an adjustment to the Company's consolidated financial statements for uncertain tax positions has not been required as management believes that the Company's tax positions taken in income tax returns filed or to be filed are supported by clear and unambiguous income tax laws.
+The Company recognizes interest and penalties related to uncertain income tax positions, if any, in income tax expense.
+During 2016 and 2015, the Company has not recognized or accrued any interest or penalties related to uncertain income tax positions.

 The Company and its subsidiaries are subject to U.S. and Canadian federal income tax laws as well as the income tax laws of multiple state jurisdictions.
-The major tax jurisdictions in which we operate generally provide for a deficiency assessment statute of limitation period of three years and as a result, the Company's tax years 2010 and forward remain open to examination in those jurisdictions.
-During 2013, the Company has not recognized or accrued any interest or penalties related to uncertain income tax positions and does not believe it is reasonably possible that our unrecognized tax benefits will significantly change within the next twelve months.
+The major tax jurisdictions in which we operate generally provide for a deficiency assessment statute of limitation period of three years and as a result, the Company's tax years 2013 and forward remain open to examination in those jurisdictions.

-The combined net income for all divisions was \$5.9 million, or 1.9% of revenues, before fuel surcharge, for 2013 as compared to the combined net income for all divisions of \$2.2 million or 0.7% of revenues, before fuel surcharge, for 2012.
-The increase in net income resulted in an increase in diluted earnings per share to \$0.68 for 2013 from a diluted earnings per share of \$0.25 for 2012.
+The combined net income for all divisions was \$11.1 million, or 2.9% of revenues, before fuel surcharge, for 2016 as compared to the combined net income for all divisions of \$21.4 million or 6.0% of revenues, before fuel surcharge, for 2015.
+The decrease in net income resulted in a decrease in diluted earnings per share to \$1.67 for 2016 from a diluted earnings per share of \$2.93 for 2015.